|

 - new types of nv memory

-such as PRAM, MRAM and RRAM etc could appear in some SSDs in the 2010 to 2012
+such as PRAM, MRAM and RRAM etc have appeared in some SSDs - but mostly in

 Some SSDs have average operational lives which can be 2x, 5x, 10x or even